.700 Nitro Express

-The .700 Nitro Express (17.8×89mmR) is a big game rifle cartridge.
+The .700 Nitro Express (17.8×89mmR), also known as .700 H&H, is a big-game rifle cartridge.
 The cartridge is typically charged with around 250 grains of powder, in addition to a two-grain igniter charge (to reduce the tendency of the cartridge to hang fire from such large powder charges).
-The cartridge was introduced in 1988 by the boutique gunmakers Holland & Holland (H&H) of London, England.
+The cartridge was introduced in 1988 by the boutique gunmakers Holland & Holland (H&H) of London.
 It was developed by Jim Bell and William Feldstein and built by H&H. Feldstein had tried unsuccessfully to get H&H to build a .600 Nitro Express for him, but they had already ceased production.
 However, when Bell and Feldstein produced an entirely new .700 Nitro Express cartridge, they were able to attract the interest of H&H, which was looking for a new big-bore cartridge.
 After production began, the backlog of orders was so great that it continued to 2007 and H&H restarted the production of .600 Nitro Express guns.

 Specifications

 In many respects, this cartridge parallels the .600 Nitro Express.
 It is essentially a scaled-up version of that cartridge, but is somewhat more powerful, and fires a heavier 1,000-grain (64.8 g) bullet.
 The case itself is a completely new case, not simply another case resized.
-Double rifles are extremely expensive, starting at about US$10,000 and selling up to US$260,000 in 2015, and have generally been replaced by repeater-rifles using rounds such as the .458 Winchester Magnum.
+Double rifles are extremely expensive, starting at about US $10,000 and selling up to US $260,000 in 2015, and have generally been replaced by repeater-rifles using rounds such as the .458 Winchester Magnum.
+A new H&H .700 Nitro Express had a retail price of $115,000 in 1990, as of 2022 that price has risen to $400,000.

 Single factory loaded .700 Nitro cartridges are available, typically at US$100 each.
+As of July 2022 Holland & Holland had produced only 17 rifles chambered in .700 Nitro Express, with the 18th rifle being completed and sold by 2024.